 In this short video Mr Nick Boyle, Medical Director at RefluxUK, talks about high resolution manometry and how we use it to inform your treatment.

-The test takes approximately 20-30 minutes.
+The manometry procedure takes approximately 20-30 minutes.
 First, the nostril is numbed with a local anaesthetic spray.
+Using this spray means that oesophageal manometry studies are not painful, and rarely uncomfortable.
 A small flexible tube called a catheter is passed through the nostril and down into the oesophagus.
 The tube has tiny sensors which measure the pressure exerted by the muscles in the wall of the oesophagus.
 The patient will demonstrate swallowing food and drinking liquid, whilst the tube relays the information to a computer.

 The information gained from this test allows objective evaluation of the swallowing mechanism.
 For example, some patients with reflux-like symptoms may be found to be experiencing aerophagia (increased swallowing of air) or rumination (forced regurgitation of food).
 Recognising that these issues are occurring is important for optimised treatment, which is why expert interpretation of manometry findings is so important.

 A manometry test is also essential to identify if you are suitable for anti-reflux surgery and, if so, what type of surgery will be best for you.
 For instance, your specialist will want to be sure that the strength of peristalsis in the oesophagus is sufficient to open the magnets in a LINX® device so swallowing will be easy following surgery.
 More information on the ‘LINX® Procedure’ can be found here.